Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Method

 \subsection{Simulations}

-We simulate 5,000 BNSs with uniform-in-cosine inclinations and sky localizations uniformly distributed on the sky.
-Each event is assigned a \dl randomly drawn from a uniform-in-comoving-volume distribution.
-The maximum \dl is set at 600 Mpc, larger than the horizon\footnote{For events with a network signal-to-noise ratio (SNR) of 12.} of a LIGO-Virgo network at the design sensitivity~\cite{KAGRA:2013pob,LIGOsen}.
-We randomly draw 100 events with network SNRs above 12 to form our set of EM-bright GW events.
+We simulate 5000 BNSs with uniform-in-cosine inclinations and uniformly distributed sky locations.
+Each event is assigned a \dl randomly drawn from a uniform-in-comoving-volume distribution, with the maximum \dl set at 600 Mpc, larger than the horizon~\footnote{The horizon is estimated for events with a network SNR of 12.} of the aLIGO-Virgo network at the design sensitivity~\cite{KAGRA:2013pob,LIGOsen}.
+We randomly draw 100 events with network matched-filter signal-to-noise ratios (SNRs) above 12 to form our set of EM-bright GW events.

+We simulate nonspinning BNSs with component masses $m_1=2M_\odot$ and $m_2=1.5M_\odot$ with the phenomenological waveform model \textsc{IMRPhenomPv2}~\cite{Husa:2015iqa, Khan:2015jqa, Hannam:2013oca, Smith:2016qas}, which does not model neutron star matter effects.
+Our choice of $m_1$ and $m_2$ are potential masses for neutron stars.
+Since the BNSs contain a significant number of cycles that allow us to constrain the masses very well, the specific choice within the allowed range will not impact our study.

-We simulate non-spinning BNSs with component masses $m_1=2M_\odot$ and $m_2=1.5M_\odot$, using the phenomenological waveform model \texttt{IMRPhenomPv2}~\cite{Husa:2015iqa, Khan:2015jqa, Hannam:2013oca, Smith:2016qas}.
-We use the same waveform model during PE in order to avoid any systematics caused by waveform mismatch\footnote{Previous papers have looked into waveform systematics for BNSs, for example Ref.~\cite{Ohme:2013nsa,Berry:2014jja,Samajdar:2018dcx}.}.
-For all of the BNSs in our study, we do not include any NS tidal deformability in our analysis, as \texttt{IMRPhenomPv2} does not model neutron star matter effects.
-We assume that an EM counterpart has been found and yielded an exact redshift measurement.
-Since the uncertainties on sky localization from the EM side are much smaller than the typical uncertainties on the GW side, we assume the sky position of the sources to be exactly known from the EM observations prior to the GW analysis.
-We also disregard effects from the peculiar velocity of the sources, as most of the events considered here are close to the horizon of GW detections.
+We use the same waveform model during PE in order to avoid any systematics caused by waveform mismatch.\footnote{Previous papers have looked into waveform systematics for BNSs, for example, Refs.~\cite{Ohme:2013nsa,Berry:2014jja,Samajdar:2018dcx}.} We assume an EM counterpart yielded an exact redshift measurement for each event.
+Since the uncertainties on the sky localization from the EM measurements will be much smaller than the typical uncertainties on the GW measurement, we assume the sky positions of the sources are exactly known from the EM observations prior to the $H_0$ analysis.
+We also disregard effects from the peculiar velocity of the sources, as most of the events will be farther than 150 Mpc.
+For a peculiar velocity of 200 km/s, the resulting biases in the $H_0$ measurements are less than 2\%~\cite{2015MNRAS.450..317C,2018ApJ...859..101S}.

-We produce Gaussian noise ${\bf n}$ colored by the Advanced LIGO and Advanced Virgo design sensitivities~\cite{LIGOsen}.
-We then project the signal, which is the sum of the modeled waveforms and the noise, to each detector of the LIGO-Virgo network to obtain the data stream.
+We produce Gaussian noise ${\bf n}$ colored by the aLIGO-Virgo design sensitivities~\cite{LIGOsen}.
+We then project the signal, which is the sum of the modeled waveforms and the noise, to each detector of the network to obtain the data stream.

-\subsection{Systematic Calibration Errors}
+\subsection{Systematic calibration errors}